nishantkabra123/capp/README.md

 I have shared the api details and my local ip so that ma'am can test it from her end.
 I needed clarification on the DB parameters which are equivalent to the UI fields so that I can map them correctly in the response.
 After clarification I can checkin my code for review.
 I also completed prerequiste VZ trainings on Learning portal

+Hi Ma'am.
+My audio connectivity issue is resolved.
+The API is partially developed.
+12:30
+I need to add filter conditions to get the count in response.
+After that it will be completed.
+12:30
+Yesterday, I had also finished some prerequiste trainings on learning portal.

 Insert into "DEVEREST"."PROMO_REQUEST" (PROMO_REQUEST_ID,MARKET_ID,MARKET_DESC,OFFER_ID,OFFER_DESC,DEVICE_BRAND,TOTAL_NET_SALE,TOTAL_PROMO_COST,STATUS,